jonasmb/curlnoisejittering/README.md

 # Usage

-To generate the results of Figure 4 in the paper run the command:
+To generate the results of Figure 4 in the paper, run the command:

 ```
 python points.py
 ```

-If everything goes well an output figure_4.pdf will be generated.
+If everything goes well, an output figure_4.pdf will be generated.

 # External libraries